Black Rifle Coffee Company: Marketing

 For a campaign in July 2019, BRCC donated a bag of coffee to a police officer for every bag purchased, in response to a story that six Tempe, Arizona police officers had been asked to leave a branch of Starbucks.

 BRCC rejected a potential logo for one of their coffee bags featuring a Renaissance-style rendering of Saint Michael the Archangel, a patron saint of military personnel, shooting a short-barreled rifle.
 The design was rejected when Hafer was informed by a friend at the Pentagon that the image of Saint Michael standing on the neck of Satan was being used by white supremacists because of the resemblance to George Floyd's murder.

 The company sponsors NASCAR drivers Ty Dillon, Noah Gragson, Chase Briscoe, and Matt Crafton.
 In the American Rally Association, BRCC-sponsored drivers like Travis Pastrana and Dave Carapetyan compete under the Black Rifle Coffee Motor Sports Team name.
 Pastrana, whose family is closely tied to the military, also has a personal endorsement deal with BRCC that began in 2022 after ending his partnership with longtime sponsor Red Bull; the two parties first collaborated for a rally car helicopter jump stunt in 2018.
-Other athletes supported by BRCC include off-road racer BJ Baldwin and skateboarder Bucky Lasek.

 In July 2022, the Dallas Cowboys were criticized for announcing a new partnership with BRCC a day after the Highland Park parade shooting on Independence Day.
 Black Rifle subsequently released a statement explaining the news was "timed to coincide with the Independence Day holiday" and that the partnership had been discussed long before the date.

-Evan Hafer, founder, former CEO, and current Executive Chairman of BRCC, appeared on The Joe Rogan Experience podcast on November 15, 2024.